 Don’t take antibiotics unless they are absolutely necessary to treat another infection in your body.
 Antibiotics, which treat bacterial infections, can weaken your body’s defenses when it comes to trying to fight a viral infection like the flu.

 If the flu is diagnosed within 48 hours of when symptoms begin, especially if you are high risk for complications, taking antiviral medications may help shorten the length of symptoms by approximately a day.

 In most individuals who are otherwise healthy, the flu goes away within 7 to 10 days.

 Possible complications of the flu include pneumonia, encephalitis (which is an infection of the brain), bronchitis, sinus infections and ear infections.

-For more information about how to prevent an cope with the flu visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca.
+For more information about how to prevent and cope with the flu visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca.
 You can also call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
-Send an email to email@example.com and we would be happy to answer any question that you have about our holistic health services which includes, homeopathy, herbal remedies, acupuncture, IV weight loss, naturopathic testing, acupuncture, weight loss programs and many other common naturopathic treatments.
+Send an email to email@example.com and we would be happy to answer any question that you have about our holistic health services which includes, homeopathy, herbal remedies, naturopathic testing, acupuncture, weight loss programs and many other common naturopathic treatments.